fungenomics/CoRAL/README.md

 git clone https://github.com/fungenomics/CoRAL.git
 ```

-You should now have a fodler called `CoRAL` which contains all the code from the git repository
+You should now have a folder called `CoRAL` which contains all the code from the git repository

 **2. Download apptainer image and test data set**